CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 An employee's weekly schedule should progress from early shifts to late shifts and then to night shifts, not the other way around.

+### Maximize Wishes
+# --8<-- [start:maximize-wishes]
+We try to grant as many wishes of the employees as possible.
+The employee can wish for a free shift or a complete free day.
+In our visualization wishes are also shown:

+- colored small diamond: employee wishes to have shift corresponding to the color off
+- brown triangle: employee wished to have the whole day off
+- green background: wish for specific shift off was granted
+- yellow background: wish for complete day off was granted
+# --8<-- [end:maximize-wishes]

 <!--